-Kutammaku, which means the men who work the land, was listed as World Heritage by UNESCO in 2004.
+Kutammaku (the men who work the land) was declared a UNESCO World Heritage Site in 2004.

-Kutammaku is a very beautiful region as well as interesting; landscapes are closely linked to the traditions and to the religious beliefs and even during these times, people live in harmony with nature.
+This is a very beautiful and interesting region, the landscapes are closely linked to customs and religious beliefs and where even today, man lives in harmony with nature.

-In the outside of the compound there may be a fetish shrine as well as animal skulls on the walls.
-These fetishes protect every inhabitant of the house and prevent from bad spirits in the surroundings the interior of the compound.
+On the outside of the house we find the fetishes that keep the bad spirits away.
+These fetishes protect each inhabitant of the house and prevent bad spirits from being in the surroundings and from accessing the interior of the house.

-Nowadays the takietas have become undoubtedly the symbol of Togo.
+Today, the takietas have undoubtedly become the symbol of Togo.

-The Batammariba are a strongly united and organized people, where the hardest field works, in the forest, construction or hunt are realized in community groups.
-Whereas young women prepare themselves to be good wives, adolescent boys face ancestral initiation rites that can take them from 2 to 4 years.
+The Batammariba are a strongly cohesive and organised people, where, for example, the hardest work in the fields, the forest, construction or hunting is done in communal groups.
+While young women are preparing to be good wives, adolescent boys are faced with ancient initiation rites that can take them from 2 to 4 years.

-The main food of the Batammariba consists of sorghum pasta mixed with sauce of baobab leaves or also fermented baobab seeds, or the famous sauce of the whole West Africa made of okra.
-If they have been lucky with hunt, the fest will be prepared of hare or other small or medium sized animal.
+The main diet of the Batammariba consists of sorghum paste, mixed with baobab leaf sauce or fermented baobab seeds, or the famous West African okra sauce.
+If you’ve been lucky with the game, the feast will be of hare or the odd small or medium sized animal.

-If you take your time to discover the valley, you will realize that as the evening passes, more and more inhabitants assemble calmly in a shade to chat and to drink their local beer made of fermented millet or sorghum and served in calabash bowls.
-A beer that by the way is pleasant and easy to drink.
+If you take the time to discover the valley, you’ll find that as the evening progresses more and more people gather quietly in the shade to chat and drink their local beer, made from millet or sorghum and served in pumpkins.
+A beer that, by the way, is “not to bad” to be drunk.

 If you want to discover the Tamberma valley in Togo and combine it with Benin, discovering these two interesting countries, we can organize you private tailor-made trips all year round.